 Urban Prairies Project

-Butterfly Pavilion will be offering the final session of 2018 Urban Prairies Project trainings beginning on September 9th.
+Butterfly Pavilion will be offering the first session of 2019 Urban Prairies Project trainings beginning on March 10.
 In this hands-on, 5-week course, volunteers will learn everything from site analysis to monitoring protocols to public engagement.

 To find out more about the program, please contact Amy Yarger at email@example.com or 720.974.1874.
 Or visit Butterfly Pavilion's website at www.butterflies.org/urban-prairies.